Darien Province, Panama

 Plantain Banana Farm

-A majority of the indigenous people who live in the Darien earn money buy growing plantain bananas which are then shipped upriver to Yaviza and eventually sold in Panama City.
+Many indigenous people who live in the Darien earn money growing plantain bananas, which are then shipped upriver to Yaviza and eventually sold in Panama City.

-FARC Anti-Government Guerrillas
+Dangerous FARC Guerrillas

-Fishing the Turia River
+Fishing The Turia River

 One day our Kuna guide Isaac took us hand-line fishing on the Turia River outside the village of El Real.
 This was our catch that afternoon, some of which we proceeded to cook up and eat for dinner.
 The rivers are absolutely full of fish!
-Throw your line in and 1 or 2 minutes later there was something attached to it.
+Throw your line in and 1 or 2 minutes later something was attached to it.

 Kuna Indian Woman